 Issue

-Alberta is a prosperous province, with a strong entrepreneurial spirit, and a skilled and energetic workforce.
 Albertans - like many Canadians - are struggling with transitions between learning and work, which is resulting in social and economic implications.
 If Alberta is to remain competitive with the rest of Canada, it must adapt to and address the coming labour market disruptions.

 Background